 Renal cell carcinoma (RCC), also called renal cell cancer or renal cell adenocarcinoma, is a common type of kidney cancer.
-About 90 percent of all kidney cancers are renal cell carcinomas.
+Renal cell carcinomas account for about 90 percent of all kidney cancers.

 RCC usually begins as a tumor growing in one of your kidneys.
 It can also develop in both kidneys.
 The disease is more common in men than women.

-If a cancerous tumor is discovered in one of your kidneys, the usual treatment is to remove part or all of the affected kidney surgically.
+If a cancerous tumor is discovered in one of your kidneys, the usual treatment is to surgically remove part or all of the affected kidney.

-If the tumor is left, it’s more likely that the cancer will spread to either your lymph nodes or other organs.
+If the tumor is not removed, it’s more likely that the cancer will spread to either your lymph nodes or other organs.
 The spread of cancer is called metastasis.

-Kidney cancer is described in stages developed by the American Joint Committee on Cancer.
-The system is better known as the TMN system.
+Kidney cancer is described in stages that the American Joint Committee on Cancer developed.
+The system is better known as the TNM system.

 - “T” refers to the tumor.
 Doctors assign a “T” with a number that’s based on the size and growth of the tumor.

-- “N” describes whether the cancer has spread to a node in the lymph system.
+- “N” describes whether the cancer has spread to any nodes in the lymph system.

 - “M” means the cancer has metastasized.

 Based on the characteristics above, doctors assign RCC a stage.
 The stage is based on the size of the tumor and the spread of the cancer.